Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 *'dicomread' allows 'filename' or 'fileinfo' as input arguments.
 Using 'fileinfo' for identifying the dICOM file to read gives flexibility.
 For instance, we can read the file that satifies a given criteria even though we do not know its name*

+Generally, a single DICOM file cotains a single MRI slice data.
+To read in MRI data for all slices, each indiviual DICOM files should be loaded in separately.
+'For' loop is generally used to read in all data files.

+!!! insert code here!!!

 ## Structures in MATLAB

 Structures are a convenient way of grouping heterogeneous data together into a single entity.